-I know, other people call it Blue Painter's Tape
+I know, other people call it Blue Painter's Tape but I use it to keep track of food.

 It's a trick I picked up from restaurant kitchens where it is essential to rotate product and get a quick inventory of the prep work to be done.